tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 Kira's expression shifts as she glances at the photograph, her earlier concern morphing into something resembling fear.
 She tries to feign ignorance, her voice faltering as she speaks.
 "I-I don't know what this is about, Anh.
 It's been years since I've seen any of these people."

 Reine's patience snaps like a dry twig.
 "Cut the bullshit, Kira," she hisses, her voice a venomous whisper.
 "I was a cop.
-I can make you hurt without leaving a mark."
+I can make you talk, hurt you without leaving a mark."

 Kira's facade cracks, her eyes darting towards me, filled with a mix of fear and pleading.
 There's a raw desperation there, one that I've seen before — the look of someone trapped with no clear way out. there's undeniable fear in her gaze.
 Fear of the truth, or fear for her life?